Magnetic Reynolds number: Bounds

 where $S$ is the root-mean-square strain over a scaled domain with sides of length $2\pi$.
 If shearing over small length scales in the cube is ruled out, then $\mathrm{R}_\mathrm{m} = 1.73$ is the minimum, where $U$ is the root-mean-square value.

 Relationship to Reynolds number and Péclet number

 The magnetic Reynolds number has a similar form to both the Péclet number and the Reynolds number.
 All three can be regarded as giving the ratio of advective to diffusive effects for a particular physical field and have the form of the product of a velocity and a length divided by a diffusivity.
-While the magnetic Reynolds number is related to the magnetic field in an magnetohydrodynamic flow, the Reynolds number is related to the fluid velocity itself and the Péclet number is related to heat.
+While the magnetic Reynolds number is related to the magnetic field in a magnetohydrodynamic flow, the Reynolds number is related to the fluid velocity itself and the Péclet number is related to heat.
 The dimensionless groups arise in the non-dimensionalization of the respective governing equations: the induction equation, the Navier–Stokes equations, and the heat equation.

 Relationship to eddy current braking

-The dimensionless magnetic Reynolds number, $R_m$, is also used in cases where there is no physical fluid involved.
+The dimensionless magnetic Reynolds number, $\mathrm{R}_\mathrm{m}$, is also used in cases where there is no physical fluid involved.